awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v4.md

 `Cluster`
 The Amazon Resource Name \(ARN\) or short name of the Amazon ECS cluster to which the task belongs\.

+`ServiceName`
+The name of the service to which the task belongs\.
+ServiceName will appear for Amazon EC2 and Amazon ECS Anywhere container instances if the task is associated with a service\.
+The `ServiceName` metadata is only included when using Amazon ECS container agent version `1.63.1` or later\.

+`VPCID`
+The VPC ID of the Amazon EC2 container instance\.
+This field only appears for Amazon EC2 instances\.
+The `VPCID` metadata is only included when using Amazon ECS container agent version `1.63.1` or later\.

 `TaskARN`
 The full Amazon Resource Name \(ARN\) of the task to which the container belongs\.